Chremastistophilia (Being Robbed)

 Rare · ≈ 1 in 1,000

-- 01List of paraphilias — Wikipediadefinition and existence of chremastistophilia as arousal at being robbed or held up
+- 01List of paraphilias — Wikipediadefinition and existence of chremastistophilia as arousal at being robbed or held up; its place in catalogue-style paraphilia lists

 - 02Psychopathia Sexualis (1886) — Richard von Krafft-Ebinghistorical foundation of the -philia naming convention and the clinical framing of eroticized fear and powerlessness